 RG 247 recommends that directors consider whether to discuss climate change risks as they may affect prospects for future financial years.
 In addition, directors are encouraged to voluntarily disclose additional information under the TCFD framework or in a sustainability report where the information is not already required for the OFR.
 However, RG 247 notes that disclosures made under this voluntary framework should not be inconsistent with disclosures made in the OFR.

-RG247 recognizes that there may be an exemption from disclosing information that presents a likelihood of 'unreasonable prejudice' to the entity.
+RG247 recognises that there may be an exemption from disclosing information that presents a likelihood of 'unreasonable prejudice' to the entity.
 But it recommends that the basis for relying on the exemption be evaluated and established by the directors before any required information is omitted.

 Change to RG 228